a-akhtar/a-akhtar.github.io/README.md

-# Otilia Stretcu's personal webpage
+# Adeel Akhtar's personal webpage

 This is the personal website of Adeel Akhtar, which can be visualized at [https://adeelakhtar.com/](https://adeelakhtar.com/).